IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

 <div class="ig-rating"></div>
 ```

 For readability, best practices recommend using tags and attributes over classes.
-Even though Angular normalizes other delimiters, it’s also recommended for Ignite UI Angular directives the control names to be lower case and dash-delimited.
+Even though Angular normalizes other delimiters, it’s also recommended for %%ProductName%% Angular directives the control names to be lower case and dash-delimited.

 ## <a id="options"></a>Options

-All options provided for a directive are intended for the Ignite UI widget that it will create, therefore all applicable options can be found under the [Ignite UI API reference](%%jQueryApiUrl%%/).
+All options provided for a directive are intended for the %%ProductName%% widget that it will create, therefore all applicable options can be found under the [%%ProductName%% API reference](%%jQueryApiUrl%%/).
 There are two mutually-exclusive ways to define options – declaratively in the View or as an object in the Scope.

 ### <a id="declarative-options"></a>Declarative Options